 Mapping available data (Section 3.3.4) can provide insights into the degree to which the data represent the geographical area, while considering the sampling design used to collect the data (Section 3.2.2) can inform decisions regarding temporal representativeness.
 The degree to which available data represents other potential natural gradients (e.g., lake size, geology, elevation) can be evaluated using the numerical summaries, histograms, and other univariate visualization methods.
-Ultimately, one should compare the range of conditions in the available data are sufficiently representative.
+Ultimately, one should compare the range of conditions in the available data with the range of conditions in which the criteria will apply to determine whether data are sufficiently representative.